sebschlicht/ansible-nas/README.md

   Use the configuration to specify a Samba password for each NAS user.

+* `cloud`

+  Installs and configures a Nextcloud instance of the NAS, to allow users to store files in a private cloud.

+  Use the configuration to specify a Nextcloud password for each NAS user.

 * `firewall`

   Installs the firewall `ufw` to protect your NAS against bots and other threats.